Marshall Studios Timeline

 Marshall Studios name is changed to Genesis Wood and Stoneware, John Stull is the owner.
 Stoneware items produced during this period are commonly signed "Genesis."

-The remaining contents of Marshall Studios / Genesis Wood & Stoneware are sold at auction.
+Genesis Wood & Stoneware ceases business operations and the remaining contents of Marshall Studios / Genesis Wood & Stoneware are sold at auction.

 "Modernism From the Heartland: Jane and Gordon Martz," written by Sandy McLendon, is published in March of 2002 on jetsetmodern.com, a mid-century modern collector site by Joe Kunkel.
 Joe is a collector, dealer and curator of Marshall Studios ware and Martz Studio pottery since the 1990's.